 As a Christian Cross, the three petals represent the Trinity and the total twelve petals represent the Apostles.

 There may be just one cross arm with this feature and it will still be classified as a Patonce.
-The orientation may be X or +, elogated † with one arms or have multiple arms ‡.
+The orientation may be X or +, elongated † with one horizontal bar or multiple ‡.
 The arms may have straight edges or concave, as shown above.
-The term 'Patonce' is from the French patte d'once: paw of an ounce (snow leopard).
-In other words, the term refers to the arm ends.